Praphulla/almvmlabs/HOL/Getting Started with Git/README.md

     to use Visual Studio application lifecycle management tools to manage their source code, run their builds, test their web sites, and plan and track the project.

+##Exercises

+This hands-on lab includes the following exercises:

+ 1. Getting Started with Git

+ 2. Git Branching and Merging

+ Estimated time to complete this lab: **60 minutes**.